mbalesni/openpilot-pipeline/README.md

 The project is *in early development*.
 The ultimate goal is to create a codebase for training end-to-end autonomous driving models.

-The only implemented feature right now is distillation of path planning *from the original Openpilot driving model*.
-To train from scratch, we need to implement creation of accurate ground truth paths by processing data from cars' GNSS, IMU and visual odometry with [laika](https://github.com/commaai/laika) and [rednose](https://github.com/commaai/rednose) (PRs welcome!).
+Right now, the only implemented feature is distillation of path planning *from the original Openpilot driving model*.
+To train from scratch, we need to implement the creation of accurate ground truth paths by processing data from cars' GNSS, IMU, and visual odometry with [laika](https://github.com/commaai/laika) and [rednose](https://github.com/commaai/rednose) (PRs welcome!).

 Below we describe the implemented parts of the pipeline and current training results.

 ## Model
-The neural network architecurre of the model consists of a Convolutional feature extractor which is a Resnet based custom feature extractor, followed by a GRU (used to capture the temporal context) and at the end we have different outputs heads which comprises of fully connnected layers responisble for outputs like paths, lanelines road edges and other meta information which is explained in detail below.
+The neural network architecture can be broken down into three parts: convolutional feature extractor (based on Resnet), followed by a GRU (used to capture the temporal context) several fully-connected branches for outputting paths, lane lines, road edges, etc. ( explained in detail below)

 <table>
   <tr>